 Primary cutaneous lymphomas often have a different clinical behaviour and prognosis from histologically similar systemic lymphomas involving the skin secondarily, and therefore require different types of therapies.
 For that reason, recent classification systems such as the EORTC classification for primary cutaneous lymphomas1 and the WHO classification for tumours of haematopoietic and lymphoid tissues2 considered primary cutaneous lymphomas as separate entities.
 Although there was consensus between the EORTC and WHO schemes on the classification of most types of primary cutaneous T-cell lymphomas (CTCLs), remaining differences between the two classification systems resulted in considerable debate and confusion.

-During two consensus meetings held in Lyon, France (September 2003) and in Zurich, Switzerland (January 2004), these differences were resolved by a group of pathologists and dermatologists representatives of both classification schemes, and a consensus classification was developed: the WHO-EORTC classification for primary cutaneous lymphomas.3-6 The new WHO-EORTC classification has been developed on the base of the EORTC classification for cutaneous lymphomas1 and the WHO classification for nodal lymphomas.2 Subsequently, the entities present in the WHO-EORTC scheme have been incorporated into the 4th edition of the WHO classification of tumours of haematopoietic and lymphoid tissues.7 This report will focus on primary cutaneous T- and NK-cell lymphomas.
+During two consensus meetings held in Lyon, France (September 2003) and in Zurich, Switzerland (January 2004), these differences were resolved by a group of pathologists and dermatologists representatives of both classification schemes, and a consensus classification was developed: the WHO-EORTC classification for primary cutaneous lymphomas.3-6 The new WHO-EORTC classification has been developed on the base of the EORTC classification for cutaneous lymphomas1 and the WHO classification for nodal lymphomas.2 This report will focus on primary cutaneous T-cell and NK-cell lymphomas.